About

-I am a Member of the Chartered Institute of Horticulture, accredited by the Association of Professional Landscapers, RHS Level 3 qualified and a member of The Gardeners Guild.
+I am a Member of the Chartered Institute of Horticulture and accredited by the Association of Professional Landscapers.

 More information about the APL and the accreditation process can be found here: